dehavenm/MCP23017/README.md

 # MCP23017

-C++ Driver for the MCP23017 (I2C GPIO expander chip), built for Jetson Xavier
+A C++ driver for the MCP23017 (I2C GPIO expander chip), built for Jetson Xavier